A. E. Sunderland: Mayor

 Sunderland became instrumental in the move to overhaul the city charter.
 He along with future mayor Frank A. Homan were part of the community of businessmen that crafted the new city charter to create a City commission government.
 The new charter eliminated the office of mayor replacing it as an ex-officio position, with the primary head of city government being devolved to five city commissioners each responsible for specific aspects of city governance.
 The ex-officio mayor was the Commissioner of Public Safety and Welfare who was responsible for the selection, hiring, and termination of the police and fire chiefs as well as lead and manage the city health department.
 After passing the new charter and the installation of the first administration under the new charter in 1921, Mayor Truman G. Hart recognized that the new charter was flawed without full cooperation of all commissioners.
 Hart attempted to establish this amongst the other commissioners however this would prove troublesome as the other commissioners argued for co-equal municipal power although Hart was the lead commissioner.
 Hart began to advocate for the charter to be amended to allow a city manager.
-Sunderland would run in April 1925 in opposition to the city manage proposal of the Hart administration stating that he would be able to unite the commission as needed to move the city and the commission forward.
+Sunderland would run in April 1925 in opposition to the city manager proposal of the Hart administration stating that he would be able to unite the commission as needed to move the city and the commission forward.
 Sunderland won a five-way race for the Commissioner of Public Safety and Welfare position and the thus became the ex-officio mayor.